elibs/ebash/readme.md

 json data into an array.

 You can use `array_contains` to find out if a specific value is in an array, `array_sort` to sort an array, and `array_remove` to pull specific items out of an array.
-Take a minute and glance through that section of `efuncs.sh`.
+Take a minute and glance through that section of `array.sh`.
 And if there’s a particular helper you’d like to see, let’s get it added!

 ### Packs